kukuu/AGILITY/technopedia-2.md

 constructor:

 The first thing that gets called is your component constructor, if your component is a class component.
-This does not apply to functional components.
+This does not apply to functional components i.e REACT Hooks.

 Most Common Use Case For Constructor: Setting up state, creating refs and method binding.

 2. getDerivedStateFromProps

 When mounting, getDerivedStateFromProps is the last method called before rendering.
+If you need to update your state based on a prop changing, you can do it here by returning a new state object.

+Here’s some examples:

+i. resetting a video or audio element when the source changes ii. refreshing a UI element with updates from the server iii. closing an accordion element when the contents change

+Note: Even with the above cases, there’s usually a better way to do it.
+But getDerivedStateFromProps will have your back when worst comes to worst.

 3. render